jamie120/MS2-Soma-Post-Production-Services/README.md

 ## Wireframe designs

-Wireframes were designed using using Balsamiq, for three primary breakpoints.
-Desktop, Tablet and Mobile.
+Wireframes were designed using Balsamiq, for three primary breakpoints - Desktop, Tablet and Mobile.

 - Desktop Wireframes.